2nd grade synonyms worksheets

 Synonyms are words with nearly the same meaning: happy and glad, fast and quick, small and little.
-Second graders match everyday pairs, which quietly grows their vocabulary in both directions; every new synonym is a second way to say something they already know.
+Second graders match everyday pairs: every new synonym is a second way to say something they already know.

 The kind of sentences you'll get